What is thermography?

 The course is designed for the professional thermographer and delivered over 5 days using a combination of theoretical and practical sessions and working with images and diagrams to illustrate the theoretical aspects in a descriptive way.

-Our instructors will travel anywhere in Australia to deliver on-site Level 1 and Level 2 thermography training, as well as courses developed for specific end user requirements.
+Our instructors will travel anywhere in Australia to deliver on-site Category 1 and Category 2 thermography training, as well as courses developed for specific end user requirements.

 What our graduates are saying …